Karana316/flask-aws-tutorial/README.md

 $ flask db migrate -m "another migration."
 ```
 Review the script it creats within the migrations > versions folder.
 Add/commit new migrations to the repo, and the pipeline
 will migrate the changes.
 [Documentation](https://flask-migrate.readthedocs.io/en/latest/index.html) for Flask-Migrate.
+Note
+that Flask-Migrate tracks migrations in a table of its own, so it will not run the same migration twice (when another container
+instance spins up for example).

 ### Package Changes
 Note if you make changes in pipenv, re-lock the requirements.txt or remove it.
 Elastic Beanstalk on Amazon Linux 2